hamaluik/blog.hamaluik.ca/data/Post/2014-10-04-simple-aabb-collision-using-minkowski-difference.md

 ---
 title: Simple AABB Collision Detection Using the Minkowski Difference
 slug: simple-aabb-collision-using-minkowski-difference
-summary: Since I’ve started on an adventure to start creating my games with Haxe and OpenFL, I found myself in need of some collision detection.
-I don’t really need anything as fancy or extensive as Nape, and although the HxCollision library is a pretty solid Separating Axis Theorem implementation, it doesn’t deal with swept-collisions, which is a bit of an issue for games (without swept collisions, any lag spikes can easily cause objects to pass right through objects!).
 author: kenton
 published: 2014-10-04 16:47:13
 category: programming
 tags: OpenFL, Haxe, Collision Detection
-image: /assets/images/discrete-aabb-collision-minkowski/penetration_vector.png
+preview_image: /assets/images/simple-aabb-collision-using-minkowski-difference/penetration_vector.png
+preview_summary: Since I’ve started on an adventure to start creating my games with Haxe and OpenFL, I found myself in need of some collision detection.
+I don’t really need anything as fancy or extensive as Nape, and although the HxCollision library is a pretty solid Separating Axis Theorem implementation, it doesn’t deal with swept-collisions, which is a bit of an issue for games (without swept collisions, any lag spikes can easily cause objects to pass right through objects!).
 ---

 Since I've started on an adventure to start creating my games with [Haxe](http://haxe.org/) and [OpenFL](http://www.openfl.org/), I found myself in need of some collision detection.
 I don't really need anything as fancy or extensive as [Nape](http://napephys.com/), and although the [HxCollision](https://github.com/underscorediscovery/hxcollision) library is a pretty solid Separating Axis Theorem implementation, it doesn't deal with swept-collisions, which is a bit of an issue for games (without swept collisions, any lag spikes can easily cause objects to pass right through objects!).